 1Should you take it?

-Insurance is usually considered a reasonable option when it comes to a car or a house but is one of the most controversial topics in blackjack.
-Insurance is a side bet, which allows players to insure against a dealer blackjack.
-It is allowed in many variations of the game offered by American casinos.
-Whether to take it or not is up to the player.
+Insurance is usually considered reasonable for a car or a house, but it is one of the most controversial topics in blackjack.
+Insurance is a side bet that allows players to insure against a dealer blackjack.
+It is offered in many variations of the game at American casinos, and deciding whether to take it is up to the player.

-Insurance is only offered when the dealer’s face-up card is an Ace and the chances for dealer blackjack are relatively high (higher than usual).
-In this case, the player is allowed to buy Insurance, which costs half of the original bet.
-If the dealer gets a natural, the Insurance bet wins.
-If the dealer does not have a natural blackjack, however, this side bet loses.
-It is important to know that Insurance is resolved independently from the original wager.
+Insurance is available only when the dealer’s face-up card is an Ace and the chances of dealer blackjack are relatively high.
+In this case, the player may buy Insurance, which costs half of the original bet.
+If the dealer gets a natural, the Insurance bet wins; if the dealer does not have natural blackjack, the side bet loses.
+It is important to know that Insurance is resolved independently of the original wager.

 2Payout

-It pays 2:1, which means that players who win the Insurance side bet break even on the hand.
-In comparison, blackjack pays less – 3:2, or $1.5 for every $1.00 wager.
-Meanwhile, most professional players advise never to take Insurance because it is a sucker bet.
-And in most cases, they are correct.
-This side bet assumes that the dealer’s hole card is a 10-value card.
-In reality, this card is more likely to be any other card (from 2 to Ace) than a 10-point card.
+It pays 2:1, meaning that players who win the Insurance side bet merely break even on the hand.
+By comparison, blackjack pays less – 3:2, or $1.50 for every $1.00 wagered.
+Most professional players advise never taking Insurance because it is considered a sucker bet, and in most cases they are right.
+The side bet assumes that the dealer’s hole card is a 10-value card, yet in reality this card is more likely to be any other value (from 2 to Ace) than a 10-point card.

 3What are the odds

-If we take single-deck blackjack, for example, we will have 3 known cards – the player cards and one dealer card.
-So, we will have 49 unknown cards.
-Assuming the player does not have a 10 in his hand, there will be 16 cards with a value of 10 and another 33 cards of some other value.
-The odds are then 33 to 16, or 2.0625 to 1, that the hole card will be a non-10 card.
-In comparison, the payout is 2 to 1, which is lower than the odds of losing.
-If the game uses 6 decks (312 cards in total), there will be 96 ten-point cards and another 213 non-tens – or odds of 2.21875 to 1 that the Insurance bet will lose.
+In single-deck blackjack, for example, there are three known cards – the two player cards and one dealer card – leaving 49 unknown cards.
+Assuming the player does not hold a 10, 16 of those cards have a value of 10 and the remaining 33 have another value.
+The odds are therefore 33 to 16, or 2.0625 to 1, that the hole card will be a non-10.
+By comparison, the payout is 2 to 1, which is lower than the odds of losing.
+If the game uses six decks (312 cards in total), there will be 96 ten-point cards and 213 non-tens – giving odds of 2.21875 to 1 that the Insurance bet will lose.

 - Multi Hand Blackjack